thiagorossener/jekflix-template/_posts/2025-2-22-Generating-Alpha.md

 <h3 class="toc_title">4 - Combined Factors</h3>

 After computing the Sharpe Ratio, we select the most predictive factors.
-Rather than relying on individual factors, we use XGBoost to detremine the feature importance of each selected factor.
+Rather than relying on individual factors, we use XGBoost to determine the feature importance of each selected factor.
 The model is trained using closing prices and factor data to quantify how valuable each factor is in predicting asset returns.
 The XGBoost feature importance scores help adjust each factor's weighting, ensuring that more significant factors contribute more to the final composite signal.

 $$
 \text{Weighted Factor} = \text{Feature Importance} \times \text{Factor Value}